renzorlive/Fortnite-bot/README.md

 **10-may-18**
 - Added error handling for data retrieval, the bot will now notify you if errors occur.
 - Added settings.txt to store critical data outside the code
+- Added flexible command, can now ommit the mode